 - Security: Upon entering the premises, cameras can use face-scanning technology to cross-reference it with data in a network database or one that is accessed through the services.
 If someone is found to be a threat to security, calls to the proper authorities can be automated.

 - Identification and Tracking: Facial recognition technology will help pit managers with identifying players and tracking their plays.
 Current methodologies are memory, keeping track of clothing, or other details which could be inaccurate.
-Identification and tracking also allows VIP players automated access to their benefits.
+Identification and tracking also allow VIP players automated access to their benefits.

 - Addiction Risks: Machine learning and AI can be deployed through the use of facial recognition technologies to identify problem gamblers or those who have been previously banned from entry.

-- User Experience: The biggest benefit for having facial recognition tied into casino databases, is the enhanced user experience.
+- User Experience: The biggest benefit of having facial recognition tied into casino databases, is the enhanced user experience.
 When AI can automatically recognize a player, suggest tables or games, encourage dining and entertainment options, help with access to accounts and rooms seamlessly, the user experience is greatly improved.

 Enhancing casino applications by the use of facial-recognition technology also means that casinos, banks, and other financial institutions that may also use this technology will have to commit to data security.
 When comparing scanned data of consumers, the database that is being used must be kept secure.
 The amount of time that a casino is legally required to keep data, can be a number of years.
 Any time that personally identifiable information is stored, used, manipulated, sold, or even released there are issues involving privacy.
-There is the privacy of the data contained, the privacy rules of new data collected, and authentication of qualified individuals or companies that receive the data.
+There is the privacy of the data contained, the privacy rules of new data collected, and the authentication of qualified individuals or companies that receive the data.

 What privacy laws are at risk with casinos and new facial recognition systems?
-Currently there is little consensus on what is or is not acceptable levels of invasion of privacy when using surveillance equipment.
+Currently, there is little consensus on what is or is not acceptable levels of invasion of privacy when using surveillance equipment.
 This is starting to change.
 European countries have adopted the GDPR or General Data Protection Regulation.
 California has broadened the scope of the GDPR when it recently enacted the CCPA or California Consumer Privacy Act.
 More states and countries are following suit.
-In the end, this makes any video footage a potential privacy risk and personal data violation for casinos, banks and financial institutions.
+In the end, this makes any video footage a potential privacy risk and personal data violation for casinos, banks, and financial institutions.
 The discussion on how to use the new facial recognition technologies is changing to keep up with new regulations.

-One of the best ways for a casino, bank or financial institution to remain a globally responsive business, is to comply with all available privacy laws and standards.
-Meticulous record keeping, secure data, and solid privacy policies that are given to every consumer on record can help.
-Another method to protect the business from unnecessary lawsuits, is through the use of redaction software systems.
+One of the best ways for a casino, bank, or financial institution to remain a globally responsive business, is to comply with all available privacy laws and standards.
+Meticulous record-keeping, secure data, and solid privacy policies that are given to every consumer on record can help.
+Another method to protect the business from unnecessary lawsuits is through the use of redaction software systems.

 After having a privacy audit of the different forms of data that the company is compiling, be it documents, video, or audio files, then the next step would be for redaction.
 An extensive redaction system is one that many levels of the administration can be trained to use and has multiple purposes and uses.
 CaseGuard video redaction system can be used to redact audio, video, and document files.
-Depending on the company’s policy, this can be done before long-term data storage, or it can be done on an as needed basis.
+Depending on the company’s policy, this can be done before long-term data storage, or it can be done on an as-needed basis.

 Often times when a company is issued a subpoena or court order to obtain information there is a limited amount of time in which they are able to redact and release the material.
 The US courts have already made it clear that the costs and time involved will not be considered an excuse for a company to not comply with producing records of foreign consumers.
 If you want to be in the global game, you will have to learn the global standards.
-Some states may not be able to incorporate the new technologies.
+Some states may not be able to incorporate new technologies.
 These states have already passed bans on using facial recognition technologies without the consumer’s consent.

 Complying by using redaction prior to the release of any information can be made simple through the additional benefits of machine learning and AI.
-The same machine learning that assists in the facial-recognition programs can also help improve the redaction process so that personally identifiable information such as faces, phone and computer screens, license plates is removed in just a few clicks.
+The same machine learning that assists in the facial-recognition programs can also help improve the redaction process so that personally identifiable information such as faces, phone, and computer screens, license plates are removed in just a few clicks.
 Much of the redaction process can be automated once the data points are entered.
-If casinos, banks or financial institutions want to remain a contributing part of the business economy, then having the best redaction software system will be a requirement to stay ahead of privacy laws, document and data storage, and data security.
+If casinos, banks, or financial institutions want to remain a contributing part of the business economy, then having the best redaction software system will be a requirement to stay ahead of privacy laws, document and data storage, and data security.